Changissnz/nu_merchant_principal/README.md

 to govern, the cycle in these abstracted mentions lacks scientific proof and practice.
-The capability of commanding wheels, cogs, and circuits is not the only determinant in controlling the all-superceding cycle, believed to be the dictator of anything that can change through the thing's existence, yes?
+The capability of commanding wheels, cogs, and circuits is not the only determinant in controlling the all-superceding cycle, believed to be the dictator of any thing that can change through the thing's existence, yes?
 But yet, there are still some that stand by the cycle as justification for whatever lack of control they have, or for what contentious actions they have taken.
 The preferential